Kroc/v80/release/readme.txt

     If a computer can’t compile and deploy its own software then it’s not a general purpose computer, it's an appliance.

+v80 is an 8-bit native, multi-platform, multi-CPU cross-assembler.

+"v80" refers to the Z80 port, but versions that target different CPUs and/or run on different host CPUs are available, or are planned:

+    v80         <- runs on Z80  - assembles Z80 code ".v80"
+    v80x65      <-      "       - assembles 6502 code ".v65"
+    v80x69*     <-      "       - assembles 6809 code ".v69"
+    v80x83*     <-      "       - assembles GameBoy (SM83) code ".v83"

+    v65*        <- runs on 6502 - assembles 6502 code ".v65"

+    v69*        <- runs on 6809 - assembles 6809 code (.v69)
+    v69x65*     <-      "       - assembles 6502 code (.v65)

+    *(coming in a future release)

+If you would like to see v80 on your favourite CPU / system consider raising an issue at https://github.com/kroc/v80

 v80's purpose is to be as small and broadly portable as possible, providing a self-bootstrapping base for all 8-bit software, without absolute dependence on PCs for 8-bit systems to do useful, creative, meaningful work.

-That does not mean that all 8-bit software should be written using v80, but if a bigger, better, more feature-filled assembler or C-compiler is written with v80 then all the software written with that could still be bootstrapped on nothing but real 8-bit hardware.

 0. Usage:
 ================================================================================
-"v80.com" is a Z80 CP/M executable that could run on real, 1985 hardware.
+"v80.com" is a Z80 CP/M executable that assembles Z80 source code (in v80
+syntax). "v80x65" is a cross-assembler version of v80 that runs on Z80 CP/M
+but assembles 6502 source code.

-For assembling v80 syntax source code on PCs, ntvcm.exe is provided to emulate CP/M. Therefore, to invoke v80 on PC, call it via ntvcm.exe:
+Since "v80.com" is a Z80 executable that could run on real 1985 hardware, for assembling v80/v65 syntax source code on PCs "ntvcm.exe" is provided to emulate CP/M. Therefore, to invoke v80/v80x65 on PC, call it via ntvcm.exe:

 |   ntvcm.exe v80.com input.v80 [output.com]
+|   ntvcm.exe v80x65.com input.v65 [output.bin]

-The output file-name is optional and defaults to the input file-name with ".com" file-extension.
+The output file-name is optional and defaults to the input file-name with ".com" (v80) or ".bin" (v65) file-extension.

 To ensure that source code written in v80 syntax can be assembled on real 8-bit hardware, v80 enforces CP/M-style file-name restrictions, even on PC!